When a step needs a human, the run pauses — then resumes

 const run = await twin.agents.run({ goal, url });

-if (run.status === "awaiting_approval") {
+if (run.status === "paused") {

-// surface run.pendingStep to a human, then:
+// surface run.challenge to a human, then resume in place:

-await twin.runs.approve(run.id, { input: otp });
+await twin.runs.resume(run.id, { code: otp }); // POST /api/v1/runs/:id/resume

 }

-// → x-twin-status: completed
+// → status: "complete"

-- Human decidesqueued
+- Human supplies itqueued

 - Resume deterministicallyqueued